 What Is Net Present Value (NPV)?

 Net Present Value (NPV) is an investment performance measure widely used in finance and commercial real estate.
 NPV is the difference between the present value of all cash inflows and the present value of all cash outflows.
 NPV tells an investor whether the investment is achieving a target yield at a given initial investment.
 Net present value also quantifies the adjustment to the initial investment needed to achieve the target yield, assuming everything else remains the same.

 The net present value formula is the sum of cash flows (CF) for each period (n) in the holding period (N), discounted at the investor’s required rate of return (r):

 The NPV formula calculates the present value of all cash inflows and the present value of all cash outflows.
 Since the cash inflows are positive and the cash outflows are negative, these inflows and outflows offset each other and the resulting difference is the NPV.
 Let’s take a closer look at what the NPV means.

-The net present value is simply the present value of all future cash flows, discounted back to the present time at the appropriate discount rate, less the cost to acquire those cash flows.
-In other words NPV is simply value minus cost.
+What’s the intuition behind the NPV formula?
+The net present value is simply the difference between the present value of all cash flows inflows and the present value of all cash outflows.
+In other words, NPV is simply value minus cost.

 There are only 3 possible categories NPV will fall into: